Math library: Transcendental functions

-Trignometry
+Trigonometry

 Range reduction (also argument reduction, domain-splitting) is the first step for any function, after checks for unusual values (infinity and NaN) are performed.
 The goal here is to reduce the domain of the argument for the polynomial to process, using the function's symmetry and periodicity (if any), setting flags to indicate e.g. whether to negate the result in the end (if needed).
 It is worth noting that periodic functions require higher-than-input precision when reducing, with the prototypical method being the Payne-Hanek-Corbett algorithm.
 After range reduction, near-zero values may be subject to a "fast path": for example, a tiny input x can be returned directly in sin, while 1 − |x| may be used for cos.

 The next step is the evaluation of the polynomial, with a conventional Horner's method used.
 After that, the sign of the result can be flipped according to the information from the range-reduction routine before being returned.